 MIROFF: Twenty-six-year-old Dayami Sanchez sat at a small stand outside her Havana apartment building, knitting a cap.
 I'm my own boss.
 I set my own hours, and I manage my own money, she said.
 The stuffed animals, hot pads and other knickknacks on her table were all handmade, but it had taken her a week to crochet a pair of $5 gloves.

 MIROFF: A few blocks away, 70-year-old Rene Ramos was walking up and down the street blowing a whistle to draw attention to his homemade peanut bars.
 Without a whiff of irony, Ramos described himself as a symbol of the Cuban Revolution, saying he had been a lieutenant colonel in the Cuban military and served overseas in Angola.

-Mr. RICARDO TORRES (Economist): It's not the state anymore.
+RICARDO TORRES: It's not the state anymore.
 It's you, the main actor of your own destiny or fate, right?
 It takes time to get used to that scenario, right?
 So, probably, many people will apply for new licenses, but not everybody will succeed.

 MIROFF: For NPR News, I'm Nick Miroff in Havana.